 Many businesses pay good money for great systems, and never actually use them to their full potential.
 How will you embed your technology and systems within your business?

-So, here´s my top tips on how to successfully embed technology and systems!
+So, here are my top tips on how to successfully embed technology and systems!

-The project manager in this scenario needs to take responsibility of a number of areas.
+The project manager in this scenario needs to take responsibility for a number of areas.

 1. Knowing the firm inside out